jojo-tutor/hoc-error-boundary/README.md

 ![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg)

 ## About
-A react higher order component that handles error boundary.
+A react higher order function that handles error boundary.
 This is an implementation of the new feature in React 16: Error Handling.
+This is reusable function that accepts a component (functional or class-based), and returns a new component that has error boundary.
+This uses a pure fuction with no dependency.

 ## Demonstration
 CodePen: